PhamMinhHaiAu-12035071/eiga-movie-app/memory-bank/progress.md

       - ✅ Added transparent color property for consistent styling
       - ✅ Created and maintained comprehensive unit tests
       - ✅ Added Widgetbook component for development and testing
+    - ✅ Created HeaderTitle widget for title display
+      - ✅ Implemented with configurable text style and color
+      - ✅ Added maxLines property with default value of 1
+      - ✅ Added TextOverflow.ellipsis for proper text truncation
+      - ✅ Created comprehensive unit tests with 100% coverage
+      - ✅ Updated widgetbook component with maxLines configuration knob
     - ✅ Created OnboardingLogo widget with container and image
       - ✅ Implemented with flexible parameters (containerSize, imageSize, borderRadius, containerColor)
       - ✅ Used proper key identifiers for testability